College of Science and Technology

 Condensed Matter Physics explores the macroscopic and microscopic physical properties of matter, especially in its "condensed" solid and liquid phases.
 It is the largest field of contemporary physics, applying principles from quantum mechanics, electromagnetism, and statistical mechanics to understand how the interactions between many atoms give rise to the emergent properties of materials.
 Training in condensed matter physics leads to innovative career opportunities in the semiconductor industry, quantum computing, materials science, renewable energy, and many other technology sectors.

 The condensed matter physics group at NC A&T uses a combination of experimental, theoretical, and computational methods to discover and characterize novel materials with unique electronic, magnetic, and optical properties, paving the way for next-generation technologies.
+The interdisciplinary work has strong ties to other departments, facilities, and research activities on campus and at other universities and national labs.

 Faculty